ZeraGmbH/SourceMock/readme.md

 # Set up project

+This repository currently contains two different dotnet solutions - at least two more will be added in the future.
+The development of the SourceApi (formerly known as the SourceMock) will be done in the `SourceApi` folder.
+It is strongly recommended to open Visual Studio Code in this folder to geht intellisense right.

 ### Recommended extensions for vscode

 The `.vscode/extensions.json` contains a list of recommended extensions for this project.
 If you havn't already installed them, vscode should alert you on startup.